normenmueller/pangrm/README.md

 - 🔁 **Roundtrip capability** — Parse → Unify → Render (back and forth)
 - 📦 **CLI & Library** — Use it as a developer or in pipelines
 - 🧪 **Comprehensive test suite** — Roundtrip fidelity and edge-case safety
-- 🔗 **Inspired by Pandoc**[^1] — Familiar concepts, stricter semantics
+- 🔗 **Inspired by Pandoc**[^thx] — Familiar concepts, stricter semantics

-[^1]: Pangrm owes significant conceptual inspiration to [Pandoc](https://github.com/jgm/pandoc), particularly its modular format architecture, reader/writer abstraction, and normalized intermediate representation.
+[^thx]: Pangrm owes significant conceptual inspiration to [Pandoc](https://github.com/jgm/pandoc), particularly its modular format architecture, reader/writer abstraction, and normalized intermediate representation.
 Sincere thanks to John MacFarlane and contributors for their foundational work.

 ## Supported Formats